LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectInstructions.md

 [TOC]

-Each of the sections below are for a different deliverable.
+Each of the sections below are for a different deliverable as described in the [Term Project Requirements](CS233JS_ProjectRequirements.html).

-# Project Proposal—Description + UI MockUp
+# Proposal: Description + UI MockUp

 The objective of this first step in the project is to allow you to pick a topic and identify the functionality that you would like your application to provide.

 - Watch the video that introduces the project.
 - Read the project overview document.
-- Write a paragraph or 2 describing the application you would like to build.
+- Write a paragraph or two describing the application you would like to build.
 The application must make an AJAX call and you may find it helpful to  look at [Public APIs Developers Can Use in Their Projects](https://www.freecodecamp.org/news/public-apis-for-developers/) to get an idea of some of the web APIs that are available to use in your project.
 - Create a diagram of the UI for the application.
 You may sketch the UI using paper and pencil or any of a number of UI diagramming tools.
 I often use Balsalmiq with students and can provide you with a free student account if you're interested.

 ## Submission

-- Create a word processing document that includes each of the requirements listed above.
+- Create a document that includes each of the requirements listed above.
 - Share your document either formally or informally with at least one other student in class.
 Revise the document based on feedback that you think is relevant.
-- Upload the document you created in moodle.
+- Upload the document you created in Moodle.

-# Project—API Call Research + Documentation
+# API Call Research + Documentation

 The objective of this step in the project is to allow you to gather detailed information about the API you'll be using in your project.
 This should also help you refine the functionality of your application.